myw/ThingerMajigger/README.md

 ### Usage
-If you want to try it out, first find an appropriately accessible location for your Things folder (`~/Library/Application Support/Cultured Code/Things/`), for example your Dropbox, or the folder that corresponds some local server on your machine.
+If you want to try it out, first find an appropriately accessible location for your Things folder (`~/Library/Application Support/Cultured Code/Things/`), for example your Dropbox, or the folder that corresponds to some local server on your machine.
 Quit Things, move your Things folder there, and make a symbolic link from the new location of the Things folder to its original location.
 Finally, `git clone` (or just copy) your repo of ThingerMajigger into a _first-level